cloudflare/cloudflare-docs/content/ruleset-engine/about/phases.md

 ## Super Bot Fight Mode

-Currently, super bot fight mode configurations are controlled using the managed rules in the `http_request_sbfm` phase.
-We are changing the way that super bot fight mode rules are configured. **No action is need at this time**.
+Currently, Super Bot Fight Mode configurations are controlled using the Managed Rules in the `http_request_sbfm` phase.
+We are changing the way that Super Bot Fight Mode rules are configured. **No action is need at this time**.
 However, be aware that we will be deprecating the ability to modify the `http_request_sbfm` phase via the public API.